Detroit Lakes, Minnesota: Religion

-There are several Christian churches in and around the city of Detroit Lakes.
+There are several Christian churches in and around Detroit Lakes.
 In greatest number are Lutheran churches of varied synods.
-In addition to Holy Rosary Church (Roman Catholic), the city contains one of each of the following denominational churches: Episcopal Church, United Methodist, Assemblies of God, United Church of Christ, Mennonite, The Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, Seventh-day Adventist Church, Community Alliance Church Christian & Missionary Alliance, Vineyard Church.
+In addition to Holy Rosary Church and St. Mary of the Lakes (Roman Catholic), the city has one of each of the following denominational churches: Episcopal Church, United Methodist, Assemblies of God, United Church of Christ, Mennonite, The Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, Seventh-day Adventist Church, Community Alliance Church Christian & Missionary Alliance, Vineyard Church.
 There is also an interdenominational Christian Fellowship Church.
-At present, no religious denominations outside of Christianity have places of worship in Detroit Lakes.
+No non-Christian religious denominations have places of worship in Detroit Lakes.